 Perhaps art will be explored in order to discover the greater truths.
-When Frank Capra and Preston Sturgis, Woody Guthrie and John Steinbeck, Dorothea Lange and Orson Welles.
+When FDR was ushered in with his landslide in 1932, what followed was Frank Capra and Preston Sturgis, Woody Guthrie and John Steinbeck, Dorothea Lange and Orson Welles.
 All week long I have been inundated with media asking me, “gee, Mike, what will you do now that Bush is gone?”
 Are they kidding?
 What will it be like to work and create in an environment that nurtures and supports film and the arts, science and invention, and the freedom to be whatever you want to be?
 Watch a thousand flowers bloom!
-We’ve entered a new era, and if I could sum up our collective first thought of this new era, it is this: Anything Is Possible. was ushered in with his landslide in 1932, what followed was
+We’ve entered a new era, and if I could sum up our collective first thought of this new era, it is this: Anything Is Possible.

-An has been elected President of the United States!
+An African American has been elected President of the United States!

 Anything is possible!
 We can wrestle our economy out of the hands of the reckless rich and return it to the people.
 Anything is possible!
 Every citizen can be guaranteed health care.
 Anything is possible!
 We can stop melting the polar ice caps.
 Anything is possible!
 Those who have committed war crimes will be brought to justice.
 Anything is possible.